-As soon as a PLANE function is active, the TNC shows the calculated spatial angle in the additional status display (see figure).
-As a rule, the TNC internally always calculates with space angles, regardless of which PLANE function is active.
+As soon as a PLANE function is active, the TNC shows the calculated space angle in the additional status display (see figure).
+As a rule, the TNC internally always calculates with space angles, independent of which PLANE function is active.